Odysseas Vlachodimos: Benfica

 On 18 May 2018, Vlachodimos signed a five-year contract with Portuguese side Benfica.
-After he arrived in Lisbon, fellow teammate Bruno Varela seemed to be the first-choice goalkeeper for the 2018–19 season, but Vlachodimos' overall performance in the pre-season convinced manager Rui Vitória to promote him to the starting spot.
+After he arrived in Lisbon, teammate Bruno Varela seemed to be the first-choice goalkeeper for the 2018–19 season, but Vlachodimos' overall performance in the pre-season convinced manager Rui Vitória to promote him to the starting spot.
 That season, Vlachodimos was included in UEFA's Champions League breakthrough team of 2018 for making a "string of impressive saves" and being "one of Benfica's brightest sparks in a testing group stage campaign".
 On 3 February 2019, after 20 consecutive appearances with the club in Primeira Liga, he faced a red card as the last player for a foul committed to Bas Dost in a 4–2 away win over Lisbon rivals Sporting CP.
 Two weeks later, in the first leg of the UEFA Europa League round of 32 match against Galatasaray, Vlachodimos made a crucial save in the 85th minute to deny Christian Luyindama the equaliser, helping Benfica secure their first win in Turkey (2–1).
 He was elected Primeira Liga's Goalkeeper of the Month for February.
 During that month, he competed in four league matches, conceding two goals as Benfica defeated Sporting, Nacional (10–0), Aves (3–0) and Chaves (4–0).
 Moreover, he also helped his team eliminate Galatasaray 2–1 on aggregate in UEFA Europa League's Round of 32.

 Vlachodimos started the 2019–20 season again as a first-choice.
 On 29 August 2019, he extended his contract with Benfica until 2023, setting an annual salary of €1.2 million.
 On 5 November 2019, Vlachodimos has been at his best in the Portuguese Primeira Liga for Benfica, recording eight clean sheets in the opening 10 matches of the season.
 Overall, if we take all competitions during 2019 into account, Vlachodimos participated in 46 matches for Benfica, recording 21 clean sheets.
 Only Jan Oblak (24) and Marco Bizot (29) gained more shutouts, while Marc-André ter Stegen also tallied 24 clean sheets.